drammock/dan.mccloy.info/cv.md

 # Other relevant skills
 - Solid grasp of experimental design, statistical analysis, and model interpretation.
 - Knowledge of and contribution to open-source tools for scientific research.
 - More than ten years’ experience as a graphic designer & web developer.
-Strong skills in data visualization, color correction, and information structure and flow.